-Turn ON the breaker switch at the dock receptacle first.
+Turn ON the breaker switch at the dock receptacle circuit first.
 At the AC Power Panel select which AC power inlet you are using, either FWD Shore or AFT Shore.
-Check for REVERSE POLARITY by pushing the "PUSH TO CHECK" button.
+Check that the REVERSE POLARITY light is NOT ON.
+Use the "PUSH TO CHECK".

-If the Reverse Polarity light comes ON, do not turn on the MASTER SWITCH circuit breaker, as there is a problem with the power supply.
+If the Reverse Polarity light is ON, do not turn on the MASTER SWITCH circuit breaker, as there is a problem with the power supply.
 Almost all marinas in the San Juan Islands will not experience this problem; it is typically the outlying areas where there could be a problem.

-If the light does not come "ON" then it is OK to turn ON the MASTER SWITCH circuit breaker and you should see approximately 120V on the AC meter.
+If the light is not "ON" then it is OK to turn ON the MASTER SWITCH circuit breaker and you should see approximately 120V on the AC meter.
 Then, turn on the appropriate breakers for hot water heater, refrigeration, etc. Watch the ammeter to see corresponding load changes.